GTBitsOfGood/bog-analytics/README.md

 }
 ```

+## Example Project: Exporting Bog Analytics Data to a Local Database

+We have provided an example project located in [examples/export-data](https://github.com/GTBitsOfGood/bog-analytics/tree/main/examples/export-data) that demonstrates how to use the Bog Analytics NPM package to export analytics data (click, visit, input, and custom events) into a local MongoDB instance.
+This example walks through the process of fetching data and inserting it into a database using Mongoose.

+We've included instructions for running the script manually or scheduling it with a GitHub Actions cron job.
+It serves as a guide for developers looking to integrate Bog Analytics data into their own databases for more advanced or custom querying.

 ## Setup Repository with Docker (Reccommended)

 Because this repository acts as a monorepository for all things analytics, we provide a `docker-compose` for easy setup.
 To run the application via docker compose: